microsoft/vscode-docs/docs/python/debugging.md

     AllowTcpForwarding yes
     ```

 1. Restart the SSH server.
-On Linux/macOS, run `sudo service ssh restart`; on Windows, run `services.msc`, locate and select OpenSSH in the list of services, then select **Restart**.
+On Linux/macOS, run `sudo service ssh restart`; on Windows, run `services.msc`, locate and select OpenSSH in the list of services, and select **Restart**.

 1. Start the Python program and let it wait for the debugger to attach as described in the previous section.